-The Town of Wareham's investment in capital assets for its governmental and business-type activities as of June 30, 2020, amounts to \$145.3 million (net of depreciation).
+The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2021, amounts to \$192.0 million (net of depreciation).
 This investment in capital assets includes land, construction in progress, buildings, improvements to land and buildings, machinery and equipment, vehicles, and infrastructure.
-The total increase in the Town of Wareham's investment in capital assets for the current year was \$16.0 million, which consisted of an increase of \$15.5 million for governmental activities, mainly attributable to the new elementary school project, and an increase of \$522,000 in the business-type activities.
+Total additions to capital assets for the current year was \$53.6 million, which consisted of \$50.1 million for governmental activities, mainly attributable to the construction of the new elementary school, and an increase of \$3.5 in the business-type activities, mainly for infrastructure projects.